During the _______ and __________ administrations, domestic policy returned to favoring big business.

 2) While during WWI, the country temporarily resorted to a centralized despotism, we cannot continue down that path.
 Rather we should return to the rugged individualism of the American system.

-3) It would be a mistake for the federal government to involve itself in business as that would undermine liberty and the local governments might succeed where the federal government would fail because the federal government is too busy taking care of other business.
+3) It would be a mistake for the federal government to involve itself in business as that would undermine liberty and the local governments might succeed where the federal government would fail because the federal government is too occupied taking care of other business.

 F - Hoover said it would be a mistake for the federal government to involve itself in business as that would undermine liberty and the local governments might succeed where the federal government would fail, given local government’s proximity to the people.